mardiros/jeepito/docs/source/user/cookbook/01-model-definition.rst

 .. note::

-    Behind the scene, jeepito use pydantic, the `Field` is just a reexport of the pydantic Field class.
+    Behind the scene, messagebus use pydantic, the `Field` is just a reexport of the pydantic Field class.